robindrost/docs-1/docs/android-sdk.md

 #### LiveryControlsOptions

-The setters `LiveryControlsOptions.showPlay` and `LiveryControlsOptions.showScrubber` were removed.
+The play and scrubber are now hidden regarding of any value defined in `LiveryControlsOptions.showPlay` and `LiveryControlsOptions.showScrubber`.
 A new `showContact` setter method was added to `LiveryControlsOptions`

 #### Error Overlay